You Won't Ever Be Lonely (song)

 "You Won't Ever Be Lonely" is a song co-written and recorded by American country music singer Andy Griggs.
 It was released in November 1998 as his debut single, and was served as the lead-off single and title track from his debut album You Won't Ever Be Lonely.
 It peaked at number 2 on the Billboard Hot Country Singles & Tracks charts.
 Griggs wrote the song with Brett Jones.

 Chart performance

 The song debuted at number 73 on the Hot Country Singles & Tracks chart dated December 12, 1998.
-It charted for 36 weeks on that chart, making for the sixth-longest chart run by any country music single in the 1990s decade.
+It charted for 36 weeks on that chart, making for the sixth-longest chart run by any country music single in the 1990s.
 The song reached a peak of number 2 on the chart dated May 22, 1999.
 In addition, it reached the Top 40 on the Billboard Hot 100, peaking at number 28 on that chart.